 We help business owners find the best workers' comp insurance in

-Most employers are required to purchase workers comp in Pennsylvania if they have any employees at all.
-Business Entities that operate with no employee are generally able to exclude coverage on themselves.
+Most business owners are required to buy workers' comp in Pennsylvania if they have any employees at all.
+Business entities that operate with no employee are generally able to exclude coverage on themselves.

 Sole-Proprietors and Partners are automatically excluded from coverage on a policy.
 They may elect to be included on a policy.